ringcentral/ringcentral-faq/docs/fax.md

 ### Is there a limit on fax file size?

 Fax files are limited to 20 MB or 200 pages.

-### How can I check the status of a fax message?

-Faxes are queued by RingCentral and a successful response will include the property `"messageStatus" : "Queued"`.
-To verify a fax has been set correctly poll the messaage store `uri` property provided in the response for an updated `messageStatus`.
-Upon success, the `messageStatus` property will be updated to `"messageStatus" : "Sent"`.

 ### How can I view sent faxes in the Service Web Portal?